Acquisition of knowlegde, ability and expertise in the following topics:

 3. Thermal and thermo-chemical conversion processes of biomass and bio-wastes in energy and energy carriers.
 Combustion.
 Gasification.
 Pyrolysis.
 Main technologies.
 Emissions and their treatment.

 4. Biogas and biohydrogen production processes from biomass and bio-wastes.
 Anaerobic digestion.
 Biogas and its properties.
 Biogas valorisation.
 The digestate and its valorisation.
-The dark fermentation for biohydrogen production.
+Dark fermentation for biohydrogen production.
 Biohydrogen valorisation.

 5. Microalgae in a biorefinery perspective.
 Microalgae cultivation: costs and profits.
 Valorisation routes of microalgae biomass and their products under a biorefinery perspective.
 Biodiesel and bioethanol production.
 Valorisation of byproducts.